In Fine Taste

 • In a medium saucepan over medium heat, melt butter and brown sugar on stove over stirring constantly.
 Cook for 2 minutes once butter has melted; add vanilla and stir to combine.

 • Pour butter-brown sugar mixture over rolls in pan.
+Let them rise 45-60 minutes, or until double in size.
 Place Bundt or angel food pan on cookie sheet and bake for 30-35 minutes.

 • Remove from oven and let cool for 5 minutes, then invert onto a plate or platter.
 You may need to coax the rolls a bit by loosening the edges and giving a few taps.
 Serve warm.